Joao-Maria-Janeiro/Joao-Maria-Janeiro.github.io/_posts/2021-01-25-introduction-to-cnn.md

 ![image](https://lh3.googleusercontent.com/proxy/GTWn3XU1VNDZL6xdmVRpdLPxW3mqvrEBlwXK8bb7UjnIhMi8zcbVNC5qzovoYESHJFIiO2eF06Z7rBd_NFkRdMcwKZSgzprwoUgXY0lJPXRhhEwKf6pcAJx1WOr71cqaJKMeeV3Cw_SSRHdDk2Pe06iDguM42f6pf-M)

-We can do various operations like apply a blur, shit the image and much more, I'll give some more examples but it's important to notice that we use the same 3x3 filter for the whole image, this is because these features can be repeated for whole image, we don't need filters that are very big.
+We can do various operations like apply a blur, shift the image and much more, I'll give some more examples but it's important to notice that we use the same 3x3 filter for the whole image, this is because these features can be repeated for whole image, we don't need filters that are very big.
 Let's look at this example, we want to classify an image as a geometric figure, so we need to detect its edges.
 We could for instance do something like this:

 ![image](https://media5.datahacker.rs/2018/10/multiplication_slicice.png)